Jwscott22/conf-cli/README.md

   Options:

     -h, --help                 output usage information
-    -u, --user <user>          The user to authentiacte as -p, --password <password>  The user's password
+    -V, --version              output the version number
-    -u, --url <host>           The base URL for Confluence
+    -u, --user [user]          The user to authentiacte as [optional] -p, --password [password]  The user's password [optional] -U, --url <url>            The base URL for Confluence

 The page is a search term use quotes if the page name has spaces. optional user and password, leave blank if not required.